Twitter boss Jack Dorsey sells first tweet for $2.9 million as an NFT

 The tweet — “just setting up my twttr” — was sent on March 21, 2006.

-The NFT was sold via auction on a platform called Valuables, owned by U.S.-based company Cent.
+The NFT was sold via auction on a platform called Valuables, owned by U.S.-based Cent.

 Cent confirmed that the buyer is Sina Estavi.
 Estavi’s Twitter profile, @sinaEstavi, says he is based in Malaysia and is CEO of the blockchain company Bridge Oracle.
 Estavi told Reuters he was “thankful” when asked for comment about the purchase.